slashdevops/kube-visibility/README.md

 > After the first execution you need to wait until some resources were created, and then you can execute
 > again the command to create the resources into the k8s cluster.
 > If you are using the kubernetes-dashboard you can watch when the first execution finished creating
-> the resources, and then you can execute it again to finish with the instalation.
+> the resources, and then you can execute it again to finish with the installation.

 Generate a unique file bundle and then apply it